-Ireland’s history is rich, so it’s no wonder that they have a rich history in producing world-class fighters as well.
+Ireland’s history is rich, so it’s no wonder that they have a rich history of producing world-class fighters as well.

-There are many of them that are from Emerald Isle and who are going to become some of the biggest stars in boxing and realizing their dream achievements and great careers.
+There are many of them who are from Emerald Isle and who are going to become some of the biggest stars in boxing and realize their dream achievements and great careers.

-Ireland has always been involved in boxing and its fighters have always been at the top levels.
-Many securing massive success in the ring over the past 100 years.
+Ireland has always been involved in boxing.
+Its fighters have always been at the top levels.
+Many have secured massive success in the ring over the past one hundred years.

 There are a lot of established names of Irish descent in recent years that have reached the pinnacle of prizefighting.